Thamus97/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 ## Advanced Driver Assistance Systems

-The Onvo L60 AWD features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.
+The Onvo L60 AWD features a range of standard and none optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.
+Onvo L60 has included OSD City and Highway in China for now, until the regulations in Europe change towards this too.
+There may be subscription costs for using the OSD City and Highway.
+Please ask your salesperson about that before buying.

 ### Safety Systems